Just because a customer clicked a smiley face in your post-service feedback survey does not mean you gave them high-quality service.

 As a general guide, a customer service quality rubric might include these areas:

-• Voice, tone, and brand: Does the answer feel like it comes from our company (while allowing for individual personalities)?
+• Voice, tone, and brand: Does the answer feel like it comes from your company (while allowing for individual personalities)?

-• Knowledge and accuracy: Was the correct answer given, and were all of the customer’s queries addressed?
+• Knowledge and accuracy: Was the correct answer given, and were all of the customer’s questions addressed?

 • Empathy and helpfulness: Were the customer’s feelings acknowledged and needs anticipated?